Your Dog Wants to Eat You

 I have a pug.
 He is 6 years old.
 Not that I know for sure.
 We have never had a birthday party for him.
 I applaud those of you who have a “birthday” set aside for your dog, but I have to tell you a secret.
 Your dog hates you for putting that little hat on his head.
 He only puts up with it because of the assumed “cake clause” in the party proceedings.

-I would like to think that Turk is different, since he cost so much money.
+I would like to think that Turk is different since he cost so much money.
 Kyle and I actually bought him at full-price, so that was a big deal for me.
+I treat him like a total baby!
+I’ve always had dogs growing up but since having Turk from a youngster, and he’s my first dog (not a family dog), I needed to know everything from the puppy stage to adulthood.
+I had to have dog circling behaviour explained, diets explained and so much more!
+Pugs often have health problems too because of their squished noses so I had to do my research.
 Growing up, my family always went for the bargain discount dog.
 You know the one: big goofy smile, jumped about 5 feet high from a standing position, usually right onto your face or your crotch.
 Drooled.
 Pretended to eat your arm on a regular basis.
 These were dogs that someone else’s family got retail somewhere and then realized that they just didn’t have the love and patience necessary to deal with.
 Then, my mom would stroll into the pound, see the opportunity for a great “life lesson” and put our $35 on the table.
 As long as our dogs stayed outside and ran around the farm doing what dogs do best: looking for large animals with pointy teeth and killing things, they were a good investment for our family.
 Love at deep discounts, I’m telling you.

 When I was on my mission, I developed a much more personal relationship with dogs.
 Dogs pretend to be mean and scary, but deep down they’re all pretty cool.
 As a missionary, the dogs’ jobs were always to scare us away.
 Invariably though, even the most raging barker would turn into a tail-thumping lick-monster as soon as it could see that we weren’t scared, that we weren’t mean and that we were full of treats.
 This is where I learned to truly love dogs.
 Not as instruments of squirrel-death, but as individuals who deserve respect and love.